Flag of Italy: In music

 The first songs on the tricolour started to be composed shortly after its official adoption on 7 January 1797.
 The most famous popular musical composition written in this period and dedicated to the Italian flag is To the tricolour, which reads:

-However, most of the songs dedicated to the Italian flag were written during the unification of Italy.
+Most of the songs dedicated to the Italian flag were written during the unification of Italy.
 The most famous is The flag of the three colours, sung in all Italian primary schools for decades:

 During the battle of Aspromonte (29 August 1862), the notes of The tricolour flag, by an unknown author, rang out; the flag is also mentioned in Garibaldi's hymn, a 1859 song by Luigi Mercantini, which accompanied the Expedition of the Thousand.
-Other pieces from the unification of Italy celebrating the tricolour are Giuseppe Bertoldi's Liberation of Milan, O Ardent young people by an anonymous author and Luigi Mercantini's War Hymn of 1848-49.
+Other pieces from the unification of Italy celebrating the tricolour are Giuseppe Bertoldi's Liberation of Milan, O Ardent young people by an anonymous author and Luigi Mercantini's War Hymn of 1848–49.

 The Italian flag is then mentioned in the musical composition The bell of San Giusto and in the piece Faccetta Nera, written by Renato Micheli and set to music by Mario Ruccione in April 1935 on the occasion of the Second Italo-Ethiopian War (1935–1936).

 The 1961 song The Flag by Domenico Modugno was also dedicated to the flag.
 In 1965, singer Ivan Della Mea recalled the tricolour as a symbol of national unity in the song 9th May.
 The song refers to the event organized on 9 May 1965 in memory of the 20eth anniversary of the Liberation of Italy (1943–1945).

 In March 2007, singer-songwriter Graziano Romani published the album Three colours, inspired by the Italian flag and the occasion in which the tricolour was adopted in his hometown, Reggio Emilia.